1099-MISC Instructions and How to Read the Tax Form

 Box 7: Payer made direct sales of $5,000 or more

 In this instance, you simply enter an "X" in the checkbox for sales by you of $5,000 or more of consumer products to a person on a buy-sell, deposit-commission or other commission basis for resale anywhere other than in a permanent retail establishment.
 Do not include a dollar figure here.

 Other 1099-MISC boxes

-Get every deduction
+Get every deduction you deserve

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.